Josh Rosen Unplugged, Shaquem Griffin Makes the Most of an Opportunity

 Good answer.
 After speaking to three coaches and two respected personnel people with an interest in quarterbacks in this draft, I can say this: Rosen helped his cause this weekend, both as a thrower of the football and in getting his point across that being well-rounded and smart is not poisonous to a football team.
 “Very smart,” said one coach.
 “Helped his cause.
 But will his teammates gravitate to him?
 And he’s not a very big kid—can he be good enough in the pocket and avoid sacks?”

-But I also will say this: He’s not beloved, not like the more humble Darnold of USC and Allen of Wyoming.
+But I also will say this: He’s not beloved, not like the more humble Sam Darnold of USC and Josh Allen of Wyoming.
 I just can’t tell if it’s because of the pre-combine NFL whisper campaign.
 I do think Rosen has work to do in the eight weeks left before the draft.
 He has to convince teams with big quarterbacks needs—Cleveland, the Jets, the Giants, Arizona—and almost exclusively conservative team management—that he’d be a good fit with them and would be sufficiently all-football.

 • STAPLES: Lamar Jackson Has Already Proven He Should Be Drafted as a Quarterback